 The ongoing war between Russia and Ukraine continues to contribute to global inflationary pressures and the availability of certain raw materials produced in that region, further exacerbating global supply chain challenges that emerged after the onset of the COVID-19 pandemic.
 Acculogic purchases certain material from a key sole-source supplier in Belarus, which is bordered by Russia to the east and northeast and Ukraine to the south.
 At present, we are still receiving shipments from this supplier, and we estimate that we have a six-to-nine-month supply of these parts that we are maintaining.
 We are currently in the process of qualifying an alternate supplier for these parts.
 We received prototype sample parts from the alternate supplier which we are now evaluating.
-We expect to complete this evaluation by the third quarter of 2024.
+We expect to complete this evaluation by the fourth quarter of 2024.

-In addition, while the supply chain and logistics challenges that we encountered throughout 2022 have eased and conditions appear to have stabilized, uncertainty in the global trade environment and the possibility of future global health or other crises remain.
+In addition, while the supply chain and logistics challenges that we encountered throughout 2022 have eased, uncertainty in the global trade environment remains.
 As a result, we expect that we may continue to experience increased prices, lack of availability and logistics delays from time to time for the foreseeable future.
 The actions we have taken and are continuing to take to mitigate these risks include qualifying new vendors as alternate sources in our supply chain, increasing our inventory of raw materials and ordering further in advance of when we expect to need materials than has been our practice in the past.
 We have also increased the prices that we charge our customers, where appropriate, and continue to work with our customers to find alternate options for the shipment of products where they control aspects of the logistics process.
 However, the environment in which we operate is dynamic and shifts rapidly at times, and the success of our efforts to mitigate and address the impacts on our business may not be successful.
 As a result, we could see increases in our costs or reduced revenues which would impact the level of our earnings in future periods.